emdadulsadik/Thesis/README.md

 ### Browsing the PVC Data

-The pvc-server service is designed to access and serve the data from the PVC, allowing you to view your results, including benchmark_plot.png.
+The pvc-server service is designed to access and serve the data from the PVC, allowing us to view our results, including benchmark_plot.png.

 #### Access the Plot
 After executing the